New Student Registration: Development Studies

 The Program in Development Studies offers one 3-credit course at the 100-level (see course description at the bottom of this page):

-DEVS 101 - Introduction to Development Studies
+• DEVS 101: Intro to Development Studies

 Students intending joint major, joint advanced major, or honours programs in Development Studies are required to take ECON 101 and 102, so may wish to take these courses in first year.